OG-JCR/tableFormDuplicator/README.md

 3. **Select Forms (Optional)**
    - Review available forms in the source table
    - Check the boxes next to forms you want to duplicate
-   - Click "View Structure" to inspect form details
+   - Click "View Structure" to inspect form details and see comparison:
+     - Green checkmarks (✓) indicate fields that will be duplicated
+     - Red X marks (✗) indicate fields that will be excluded
+     - View detailed exclusion reasons (relationship fields, formulas, etc.)
+     - See summary statistics of included vs. excluded fields
+     - Identify fields from related tables that won't be copied

 4. **Configure Destination**
    - Enter Destination Application Key